 Psoriatic arthritis is a chronic disease characterized by a form of inflammation of the skin (psoriasis) and joints (inflammatory arthritis).
-Joint pain, stiffness and swelling are the main symptoms of psoriatic arthritis that can lead to damage of the joint if left untreated.
+Joint pain, stiffness, and swelling are the main symptoms of psoriatic arthritis that can lead to damage of the joint if left untreated.

 Psoriatic arthritis is an autoimmune condition.
 An autoimmune condition occurs when the body’s immune system mistakenly sends inflammation to normal tissue/structures.
-In psoriatic arthritis, the inflammation is directed toward the joints causing inflammation swelling, redness, pain and stiffness and damage.
+In psoriatic arthritis, the inflammation is directed toward the joints causing inflammation swelling, redness, pain and stiffness, and damage.

-Psoriatic arthritis can affect any join of the body but usually affects the large joints, especially those of the lower extremities, distal joints of the fingers and toes, and also can affect the back and sacroiliac joints of the pelvis.
+Psoriatic arthritis can affect any joint of the body but usually affects the large joints, especially those of the lower extremities, distal joints of the fingers and toes, and also can affect the back and sacroiliac joints of the pelvis.